freealise/freealise/ar/README.md

 +in ar (dense optical flow or hand detector for index finger): pencil is point and normal / color, csg voxels of variable size on server
 load several panoramas with depth map, show pixels from them in space as points
 similarly, several photos / video frames of tinfoil (or ar doodles) with depth combined to show in 3d (~averia)

+--

+scene manipulation by right mouse button instead of parallax
+load animated gif as texture instead of pano morph by fov
+draw on separate sphere with depth map or download / upload cube image, present difference as points